Lingertje/war-penguins/README.md

 * Socket.io - v1.7.2

 ## Nodemon
-For a better developing experience this project makes us of the Nodeman dependence.
+For a better developing experience this project makes use of the Nodeman dependence.
-Nodemon is an Node watcher and restarts your server on changes.
+Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 Running `npm start` will run the task `nodemon server/server.js`.